2007 Hummer H3

 One area in which the H3 differs from other Hummers is in the blistered fenders that cover its widely set wheels and large tires.
 The standard tires are 32 inches in diameter; special off-road tires developed for the H3 by Bridgestone are 33 inches tall.

-Large round headlamps are positioned on either side of an upright grille with seven vertical slots.
-Large fog lamps positioned below the headlamps underscore the vehicle's height.
-Its width is accentuated by amber signal lamps positioned outboard of the headlamps, up above the front tires at the front of bulging front fenders.
+Large round headlights are positioned on either side of an upright grille with seven vertical slots.
+Large fog lights positioned below the headlights underscore the vehicle's height.
+Its width is accentuated by amber signal lamps positioned outboard of the headlights, up above the front tires at the front of bulging front fenders.

 Lending even more strength to the H3's face is a wide black bumper with a pair of bolted-in D rings, each of which can support the vehicle's full weight.
 A visible reminder that Hummers are at home away from pavement, the H3 has a skid plate, bright metallic underbody armor designed to protect its oil pan and other powertrain components from damage.

 The hood has louvers that look like those on the H1 or H2 and a pair of air boxes at the base of the windshield supports.
-While the louvers are non-functional, one of the air boxes draws oxygen into the 3.5-liter five-cylinder engine.
+While the louvers are non-functional, one of the boxes draws air into the 3.7-liter five-cylinder engine.

 The rear view of the H3 is dominated by the full-size spare tire mounted on the back of the rear door.
 A hydraulic strut eases the opening and closing this tire-carrying door, which is hinged on the driver's side and thus can be loaded from curbside in parallel parking situations.